DATA-606-2023-FALL-THURSDAY/Karimolla_MaheshReddy/Resume/README.md

 ## Skills

 Languages:  Python, SQL, Java, C

 Database: SQL, MySQL, NoSQL, Azure SQL, MongoDB

-Azure Services: Azure Data Factory, Azure Synapse Analytics, Azure Databricks, AWS Big Data Skills: Hadoop, Apache Spark, MapReduce, Snowflake, Informatica Tools/Libraries: Tableau, Power BI, MS Excel, MS Office, Alteryx
+Azure Services: Azure Data Factory, Azure Synapse Analytics, Azure Databricks, AWS

+Big Data Skills: Hadoop, Apache Spark, MapReduce, Snowflake, Informatica

+Tools/Libraries: Tableau, Power BI, MS Excel, MS Office, Alteryx

-Libraries: NumPy, Pandas, Matplotlib, Scikit-learn, SciPy, Seaborn, TensorFlow Analytical Skills: Data preprocessing, Data profiling, Data Mining, Data Warehousing, A/B Testing, Time series Analysis
+Libraries: NumPy, Pandas, Matplotlib, Scikit-learn, SciPy, Seaborn, TensorFlow

+Analytical Skills: Data preprocessing, Data profiling, Data Mining, Data Warehousing, A/B Testing, Time series Analysis

 Methodologies: Waterfall, Agile/ Scrum, SDLC, JIRA

-## Projects

-### Path Finding Using A* Algorithm
-I have improved pathfinding for the best travel routes with a novel addition to Dijkstra's method.
-Using localized grid divisions to give priority to paths with few impediments, this sophisticated algorithm automatically chooses the best path inside a grid-based map.

-My skill in algorithmic design and problem-solving utilizing a well-known programming language is clearly demonstrated by the painstaking implementation of the full solution using MATLAB programming.

-### Path Routing on a Map and Simulation using A* Algorithm
-It is an extension of the above project.
-The shortest path is found out from a point A to point B. Image processing techniques are used for obstacles.
-The simulation is done for the routing.
-This project showcases proficiency in frontend technologies and backend frameworks, enhancing user experience and accessibility for sports enthusiasts.

-### Gas Detecting Using MQ3 Sensor
-The project mainly focuses on detecting the gas leakage.
-The percentage of individual gases can also be predicted.
-A buzzer rings when the sensor finds out unusual gas.

-### Twitter Sentimental Analysis using Machine Learning
-The aim of the project is to build a model that can accurately classify Tweets as positive or negative.

 ## Experiences
 ### Data Analyst | McKesson